DarknessYzY/DarknessYzY.github.io/content/en/about/_index.md

   Moblie: (+1)805-895-6565

 ### Education
-University of California, Santa Barbara (September 2016 - June 2020)\
+University of California, Santa Barbara\
-  Bachelor of Science in Physics
+  Bachelor of Science in Physics (September 2016 - June 2020)

-University of Wisconsin-Madison (September 2020 - December 2021)\
+University of Wisconsin-Madison\
-  Master of Science in Economics
+  Master of Science in Economics (September 2020 - December 2021)

 ### Work and Research Experience